 - Alarm clock

-- Bedding: Blanket, comforter, linens (extra long twin, two sets), mattress pad and cover, pillows
+- Bedding: Blanket, comforter, linens (extra long twin), mattress pad and cover, pillows

 - All-purpose wardrobe (weather in Gambier ranges from hot to cold):